ncbdrck/reactorx200_ros_reacher/README.md

-# Example Reach Task for ROS_RL
+# Simple Reach Task for ROS_RL

-This repository contains an example reach task for the [ROS_RL](https://github.com/ncbdrck/ros_rl) framework.
+This repository contains experiments conducted to showcase the capabilities of the [ROS_RL](https://github.com/ncbdrck/ros_rl) framework.

+Here we show how to train a simple reach task using the [Rx200](https://www.trossenrobotics.com/reactorx-200-robot-arm.aspx robot.

-This framework provides the following features:
+This repo demonstrate the following features:
- 1. Training the task directly in the real world (No need of a simulation environment)
+ 1. Training the task directly in the real world (No need of a simulation environment).
- 2. Training in simulation (using [MultiROS](https://github.com/ncbdrck/multiros) package) and deploying the trained model in the real world
+ 2. Training in simulation (using [MultiROS](https://github.com/ncbdrck/multiros) package) and deploying the trained model in the real world.
- 3. Real-time training with simulation and real-world data for obtaining better generalization
+ 3. Real-time training with simulation and real-world data for obtaining better generalization.

 ## Prerequisites